 - 2015 – Matter of Trust President, Lisa Gautier, hosts A Toast to Compost! in Paris during the United Nations COP21 Climate Conference Celebrations.
 Traveling with a large group representing cities and experts on compost, soil carbon, recycling and climate solutions, Lisa promotes our Global Compost Project collaborative http://matteroftrust.org/11853/un-cop21-paris-event

 - 2015 – Matter of Trust has benchmarked hosting over 50 youth in our green jobs internship program in partnership with JVS, John O’Connell High School, Lick Wilmerding High School, Lycée Francais de SF, and SF Stem Academy.

 - 2015 – Marks the 15th Anniversary of our Clean Wave program at Matter of Trust and we are proud of our partnership with FeltCrafts, who now needle punch our recycled hair, fur, fleece, fiber donations in the New Mexico, USA.

 - 2015 – In our third year of successful summer youth camps, Matter of Trust Eco-Center in partnership with Presidio Hill School, Todd Ditto, provides LEAF Academy for intensive two week field trip filled courses on Leadership, Ecology, Action and Fellowship to middle school kids.

-- We have 43 programs to date,19 of which are currently ongoing (research, development, active) while 24 have been completed.
-All are documented at MatterOfTrust.org
+- We have 74 programs to date, 29 of which are current in research, development, and active modes while 45 have been completed and archived.
+All are documented at MatterOfTrust.org.

 - 2000 – Matter of Trust’s pilot program, Excess Access was the recipient of the BAA – PCCF Business Environmental Award for Environmental Enterprise by the County of Santa Clara with Supervisorial Commendation.